Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 27: November 11, 2021

+**Today's Progress:** React Day.
+Holding an array in state.
+Made too much state then simplified.
+Lifted up state in an accordion.

+**Thoughts:** I'm loving this CSS project I've been working on, but I don't want to get rusty with React.

+**Link to work:** [beta-reactjs] (https://github.com/Jason-Hargrove/beta-reactjs.git)

 ### Day 26: November 10, 2021

 **Today's Progress:** Added more CSS animation, HTML, and used the fetch API.